 Response

 We appreciate this comment.
-There are few causality designs that at times refer to as experimental.
-In our study we aimed at the “after-only” causality design which is considered a pre-experimental design.
-Per the reviewer comment, we have revised the title of the manuscript to read as follows: “Assessing Attitudes towards Rehabilitation During the COVID-19 Pandemic: A Natural Comparative “Intervention”
+There are several causality designs that are, at times, referred to as experimental.
+In our study, we employed the “post-only” causality design, which is considered a pre-experimental design.
+In accordance with the reviewer’s comment, we have revised the title of the manuscript to read: “Assessing Attitudes towards Rehabilitation During the COVID-19 Pandemic: A Natural Comparative “Intervention.”

 Comment 2